decentraland-scenes/git-actions-auto-deploy/README.md

 You will find the github actions defined [here](https://github.com/decentraland-scenes/git-actions-auto-deploy/tree/develop/.github/workflows)

+#### Using SDK7?
-Using SDK7.
-See [here](https://github.com/decentraland-scenes/git-actions-auto-deploy-sdk7).  workflow actions do not change but package.json does a little
+See [here](https://github.com/decentraland-scenes/git-actions-auto-deploy-sdk7).  workflow actions for SDK7 do not change but package.json does a little

 [https://github.com/decentraland-scenes/git-actions-auto-deploy-sdk7](https://github.com/decentraland-scenes/git-actions-auto-deploy-sdk7)